 Chicago Cubs vs Philadelphia Phillies Odds, Spread, and Total

-Looking to build on their newfound offensive momentum, the Phillies look to secure a series win over the visiting Chicago Cubs Tuesday night at Citizens Bank Park.
-First pitch is…
+After trading blowout victories in the first two games, the Phillies and Cubs prepare for more fireworks in the rubber match on Wednesday night at Citizens Bank Park.
+First pitch…

-Looking to build on their newfound offensive momentum, the Phillies look to secure a series win over the visiting Chicago Cubs Tuesday night at Citizens Bank Park.
+After trading blowout victories in the first two games, the Phillies and Cubs prepare for more fireworks in the rubber match on Wednesday night at Citizens Bank Park.
 First pitch is set for 6:40 p.m.
-EST, broadcast on TBS and MLB.TV.
+EST, with coverage on ESPN Unlimited and MLB.TV.

-Philadelphia (8-8) awoke from a team-wide offensive slump in a major way during Monday's 13-7 series-opening victory.
-The Phillies battered Chicago starter Javier Assad for nine runs on 11 hits, taking a commanding 9-2 lead by the fifth inning.
+Philadelphia (8-9) looks to bounce back after the pitching staff unraveled in the 10-4 loss on Tuesday night.
+Despite an early three-run lead thanks to Edmundo Sosa's home run that landed on Ashburn Alley, the Chicago attack tied the game in the fifth inning and poured on seven more runs.
+J.T.
+Realmuto returned to the lineup, going 2-for-4 and beating out an infield single.

-Kyle Schwarber scored four runs, going 2-for-3 with two home runs, and leads the club with six long balls and 12 RBIs.
-A 3-for-4 night from Brandon Marsh brings his average to .304, challenging rookie Justin Crawford's .306 for the team high.
+The Phillies turn to Jesus Luzardo (1-2, 6.23 ERA), who has been inconsistent through his first three starts.
+The left-hander sandwiched an 11-strikeout gem between two rocky outings, giving up 11 combined runs.
+That said, Luzardo owns a 4-0 career record and 2.30 ERA in seven appearances against the Cubs.

 Spread